Young Front: Activity

-The activists of the Young Front collected more than 40,000 signatures against the holding of the referendum in 2004 concerning the remarks to the constitution which lift restrictions for two presidencies.
+The activists of the Young Front collected more than 40,000 signatures against the holding of the referendum in 2004 concerning the remarks to the constitution which lifted restrictions for two presidencies.
 The Young Front organized a protest move at October Square (Kalinouskaga Square). Źmicier Daškievič, one of the leaders of the Young Front and Young Belarus was arrested and taken to prison for 10 days of the administrative arrest.
-Paval Sieviaryniec, one of the founders of the Young Front, the leader of Young Belarus was arrested for three years of so-called labour imprisonment for organizing unauthorized demonstrations on the day of the referendum and the next day.
+Paval Sieviaryniec, one of the founders of the Young Front and the leader of Young Belarus was arrested and sentenced to three years of so-called labour imprisonment for organizing unauthorized demonstrations on the day of the referendum and the next day.

 During the 2006 presidential election campaign, the Young Front was one of the organizers of the protests against the falsification of voting results, and also they organised "the encampment" at October Square in Minsk (20–24 March 2006).

 In June 2006, the members of the Young Front, deprecating the criminal persecution of activists of the organization, went on hunger strike, which became one of the longest and mass socio-political hunger strikes.
 It lasted for 24 days by more than 100 people.

-Some activists and leaders of the Young Front traced into the organizing committee of the establishment the Belarusian Christian Democratic Party.
+Some activists and leaders of the Young Front traced into the organizing committee of the establishment of the Belarusian Christian Democratic Party.

-In 2008 the members of the Young Front held a number nationwide campaigns.
-Within the scope of social campaign "Belarusian Book – To Children" the activists of the Young Front collected thousands of Belarusian-language publications which later were given to orphanages in Minsk and other Belarusian cities.
-Also the things and money which had been collected at the Christmas festival "Hurry To Do Good" in which many prominent Belarusian musicians and socio-political figures participated were handed to orphanages and boarding schools.
+In 2008 the members of the Young Front held a number of nationwide campaigns.
+Within the scope of the social campaign "Belarusian Book – To Children" the activists of the Young Front collected thousands of Belarusian-language publications which were later given to orphanages in Minsk and other Belarusian cities.
+Money and objects which collected at the Christmas festival "Hurry To Do Good" in which many prominent Belarusian musicians and socio-political figures participated were handed to orphanages and boarding schools.

-From 7 to 10 December 2008, the Young Front carried out a campaign "Communism before a tribunal" which was finished by a daylong fast.
-During the campaign the Young Front organized dozens of anticommunist pickets and informational moves in whole Belarus, held extensive social-scientific conference "The Crimes of Communism.
+From 7 to 10 December 2008, the Young Front carried out a campaign, "Communism before a tribunal" which was finished with a daylong fast.
+During the campaign the Young Front organized dozens of anticommunist pickets and informational moves in Belarus, then held a social-scientific conference titled: "The Crimes of Communism.
 Numbers and Facts".

-In 2008 during the campaign "MTS in Belarusian", firstly started by the Saligorsk blogger, fascinated people addressed a range of letters and e-mails to the headquarters of presentation of "MTS" in Belarus.
+In 2008 during the campaign "MTS in Belarusian", firstly started by the Saligorsk blogger, fascinated people, addressing a range of letters and e-mails to the headquarters of presentation of "MTS" in Belarus.
 In response the mobile operator created a Belarusian-language version of website.
 Later the activists handed the headquarters of the company more than 2500 signs for the Belarusification of the MTS.
 As a result, customer support service in Belarusian appeared on the receivers of telephone subscribers.